Who has to fulfill the Osgoode Public Interest Requirement (OPIR)?

 What is the critical reflection evaluation requirement?

-Students have the option of writing a short five-page reflective paper OR participating in a three-hour facilitated discussion with other students who have completed the 40-hour requirement.
-Additional details are available on the Post-Placement Evaluation page.
+Students have the option of writing a five-page reflective paper OR participating in a three-hour facilitated discussion with other students who have completed the 40-hour requirement.
+Additional details are available on the Post-Placement Evaluation page on MyJD.

 What work will qualify for the public interest requirement?